tonioloewald/editor2/Working Notes.md

 * copy
 * paste
 * More core functionality
-    * local editor-base, e.g. td, th, li
+    * local editor-base, e.g. TD, TH, LI
-    * ul, ol
+    * UL, OL
     * tables
-    * correct behavior when you hit TAB or RETURN in a TR
+    * correct behavior when you hit TAB or RETURN in a TR, TD
 * Tools
     * shortcuts
     * active-for-selection for both character and paragraph commands